Basic styles of face masks:

 The above tutorial, from Eileen Fisher, is also helpful and is for basic sewers.

 Orange Dot Quilt’s free mask (shown above) (or the Washington Post, shown below) I’m using Dora’s picture (without permission) as I got into a major tussle with someone on IG about how the mask didn’t cover (admittedly, it was a lame photo of me).
 Here you can clearly see how well it covers.
 If you make this one in batiks or Art Gallery fabrics (very closely woven) along with one layer of interfacing, you’ll have very good coverage.

-Face Mask Sewing for COVID-19, published April 4, 2020–has basic pattern info, and links to basic face masks.
+Face Mask Sewing for COVID-19, a post published April 4, 2020–has basic pattern info, and links to basic face masks.

-The Times We Live In, published April 1, 2020 — has info from The Fabric Patch, about zoom conferences.
+The Times We Live In, a post published April 1, 2020 — has info from The Fabric Patch, about zoom conferences.

 COVID-19 Face Masks, a post published March 26, 2020–discusses the uptick in sewing face masks, article links about face masks, and the critical link to the DEACONESS data base, for finding people for who you can sew.